tahershaker/SUSE-Rancher-Prime-Guide/1-Install/Rancher/2-Install-Rancher-Air-Gapped/README.md

 As this deployment is based on the Air-Gapped method (no internet access to the node(s)), we would need to download several files and images to a JumpBox server which have internet access.
 The JumpBox server could be of any operating system.
 The JumpBox will require at least 350GB of disk space or more available.
 The JumpBox must have docker CLI tool (or any other alternatives) installed to be able to communicate, pull and push images to the image registries(s).
 The JumpBox also required Helm CLI toll to be installed.

+JumpBox Requirements:
+- CPU: recommended min of 8 CPU - this is not a must, however, this will speed up the process
+- Memory: recommended min of 32GB RAM - this is not a must, however, this will speed up the process
+- Disk: 500 GB - this is a must, otherwise the JumpBox will not have enough space to store the images and create the required Tarball
+- Tools:
+  - Docker installed and enabled
+  - Helm installed and enabled

 > Ensure A Local Image Registry Is In Place With Sufficient Storage Capacity

 As this deployment is based on the Air-Gapped method (no internet access to the node(s)), we would need to download several files and images to the JumpBox server (which have internet access).
 Once this is completed, we will be uploading the images to a local Image Registry.
 Thus, a local image registry is required.
 There is no specific Image Registry required, any OCI Image Registry tool will be enough.
 The local Images Registry will require at least 350GB of disk space or more available.